kyhau/bc-notebook/Overview.md

 1. Proof of work (PoW)

-    A PoW is a common form of blockchain’s consensus mechanism at work.
+    Each new block must complete a Proof of Work, which is a small mathematical problem that is hard to solve but is easy to verify.
+    The protocol requires each new block to encrypt the message, create a unique and valid hash, and embed the hash of the previous block.
+For Bitcoin, this is about 10 minutes.

-    Each new block must complete a PoW, which is then verified by other nodes in the network before its added to the block.
+    The Proof of Work is then verified by other nodes in the network before it is added to the block.

-    A PoW involves generating a valid hash for the blockchain.
-As a cryptographic calculation like this is easy work for a modern computer, in order to deter fraud, the network sets a level of difficulty to generate a hash by limiting the number of valid hashes available.
+    If the process of Proof of Work takes longer than the agreed amount of time, it will be rejected by everyone in the network.

+    If the hash is found to not match other blocks in that blockchain it will also be rejected by the network.

 1. Peer-to-peer verification